synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 - DaVinci migration is intentionally grouped under `davinci/` in layer output.
 - The source tree is now physically split into `src/public/` and `src/internal/`.
 - Storybook/examples scraping must NEVER be part of `build` or `test`.
 Use a dedicated `build:all` target.
 CI enforces this by checking git diff — a missing examples diff is a merge blocker.
+- For the next Storybook refactor, preserve these invariants:
+  - default `pnpm build` stays scraper-free
+  - `build:all` remains the only full examples regeneration path
+  - Storybook should produce structured example artifacts, not `CoreEntity` records
+  - low-level Playwright/server logic stays hidden behind the storybook collector facade
+- Storybook examples sync guardrails:
+  - If `component:syn-accordion` (or any entity) is removed from Storybook, stale `data/layers/examples/...` files must be pruned on successful `build:all` so core layer refs are removed on the next write.
+  - If scraping fails, keep prior examples files and refs unchanged (no destructive partial writes).
+  - Reject empty artifact writes to prevent accidental replacement of valid examples with blank files.